grouparoo/grouparoo/documents/deployment/getting-started.md

 Now that you've tried Grouparoo locally, it's time to deploy it!
 An example application which can be copied and deployed via Docker or Heroku is available at [grouparoo/app-example](https://github.com/grouparoo/app-example).

-First, learn more about [Grouparoo's Deployment Topology](https://github.com/grouparoo/grouparoo/blob/master/documents/deployment/topology.md).
+First, learn more about [Grouparoo's Deployment Topology](https://github.com/grouparoo/grouparoo/blob/master/documents/deployment/topology.md) and [how to secure your Grouparoo cluster](https://github.com/grouparoo/grouparoo/blob/master/documents/deployment/security.md).

 Then find the deployment Guide for your environment: